nortxort/nortbot/README.md

 ## Submitting an issue

 Please read through the [ISSUES](https://github.com/nortxort/nortbot/issues) before submitting a new one.
 If you want to submit a new issue, then use an [ISSUE TEMPLATE](https://github.com/nortxort/nortbot/issues/new/choose). **_Please_ use an issue template**, they're there for a reason!
+If you need more help or have questions that are not already answered in the issues, you can [join this Discord server](https://discord.gg/zhAsp9).

 ## Author